anpl-technion/anpl-technion.github.io/research.md

 <!-- # research -->

-Research overview (only some of the directions)
+Research overview (from 2022 and 2019, only some of the directions)

 <div style="display: flex; justify-content: center;">